-When i write reviews one of the common traps I try hard not to get lost in is comparing every new band I review to one of the sacred dark gods of the 80’s and 90’s that the group I am listening to sounds like.
+When i write reviews one of the common traps I try hard not to get lost in is comparing every new band I review to one of the sacred dark gods of the 80’s and 90’s.
 It’s a pretty common tactic and lets face it an effective one.
-It’s easy to associate with what is familiar and in 2019 when it often feels like the world of goth/industrial/darkwave/new wave/ect has pretty much been discovered and artists are searching for more subtle ways to test the boundaries of what is possible and find some new ground, I figured I would take a moment to acknowledge this is a reality for a lot of people.
+It’s easy to associate with what is familiar.
+Often feels like the world of goth/industrial/darkwave/new wave/ect has pretty much been discovered and artists are searching for ways to test the boundaries of what is possible and find some new ground.
+I figured I would take a moment to acknowledge this is a reality for a lot of people.

-There is a reason you hear the joke from DJs that the same request for This Corrosion is what sends everyone running to the dance floor and spinning the hottest new single doesn’t seem to do the same.
-As someone who is really rediscovering the glory of astounding new music coming out in the last 3 years after spinning the same records over and over for the previous 17 I truly understand.
-However here is something else I have come to understand.
-Paying $80-$150 to see the shrunken husk of 70 year old Peter Murphy trot out on stage to sing the hits is nostalgic and fun, especially if you never saw it before.
+There is a reason you hear the joke from DJs that the same request for This Corrosion is what sends everyone running to the dance floor.
+Spinning the hottest new single doesn’t seem to do the same.
+As someone who is rediscovering the glory of astounding new music coming out in the last 3 years, I understand.
+However here is something else I have come to appreciate.
+Paying $80-$150 to see the shrunken husk of 62 year old Peter Murphy trot out on stage to sing the hits is nostalgic and fun, especially if you never saw it before.
 I’ve done it recently and it was enjoyable.
-However I can tell you it wasn’t close to seeing Actors, BootBlacks , Bellwether Syndicate, and Schedule IV share a stage in Detroit all in their prime and play a mind blowing glorious audio assault for 4 beautiful hours and have the bands give you a hug after the show for a mere $12.
+However I can tell you it wasn’t close to seeing Actors, BootBlacks , Bellwether Syndicate, and Schedule IV share a stage in Detroit all in their prime and play a mind blowing audio assault for 4 hours.
+Then have the bands give you a hug after the show for a mere $12.
 Perhaps seeing Bauhaus in 1981 was exactly like that, but I don’t know because I was 4 years old.

 Let’s start with the holiest of hollies.
 Joy Division.
 Look I worship Joy Division.
 The lyrics, the post punk vibe, Peter freaking Hooks signature bass lines.
 It’s my favorite band, I own every record on vinyl and have seen Peter Hook and the Light 5 times in 5 cities.
 However, Ian Curtis died when I was 3.
 You are not seeing Joy Division today.
 However you can see these incredible bands right now and get their albums.